Skip to main content

 Lauren Griffin

 Lauren has always enjoyed learning about the humanities, and this has translated into the joy of teaching the humanities.
 She has a BA with a dual major in Political Science and History and an MA in Teaching Secondary Social Studies.
 Lauren has taught in Vermont, Minnesota, New Zealand, and at UNR in the College of Education and the Core Humanities program.
-This is her eighth year at the Davidson Academy.
+This is her ninth year at the Davidson Academy.
 She has taught Patterns in Ancient & Modern History, Art: Drawing & Painting, History of the U.S., Principles of American Government, and Understanding the Post 9/11 World.
 This year, Lauren is teaching Principles of American Government and Economics and Understanding the Post 9/11 World.